 For example, if you know that a gold item is 18 karats, divide 18 by 24.
 You have 0.75.
 And multiplied by 100 is equal to 75% of gold content.

 To weigh your gold, you will need a sensitive scale.
 Normally gold is measured in grams, but many jewellers and gold dealers use troy ounces and pennyweights.
 So, in some cases, you might need to convert your measurements to these units.
-Never weigh your gold jewellery along with any diamonds or other gemstones studded on it - you need the weight of the gold alloy parts only.
+Never weigh your gold jewellery and any diamonds or other gemstones studded on it - you only need the weight of the gold alloy parts.